 The murmur is the beginning of the imperative to write.
 It’s almost like a sound, like a resonance in the skull, like a muffled voice coming from the other side of a wall.
 It fluctuates, it has rhythms and cadences, it rushes loudly and softens to a whisper the way a river flows, pools, eddies quietly, trickles on, cascades over rocks.
 It doesn’t come to me in words so much as in atmospheric noise, a backing track to my interaction with the world.
 I recognise it as the herald of the start of something new, something for which I am a sort of medium or transmission device, and it doesn’t stop, it won’t abate, until I move to bring that something into being.
 In fact, I know, it will persist, and it will only grow louder until I cave in and answer its demands.

 My hunch is that the murmur, too, springs from my habits as a reader.
 In an average year, I read between fifty and sixty works of fiction, as well as mountains of essays on works I haven’t yet read.
-The murmur, I think, is the voice or, better, the audible pulse, the stylistic sound signature, the prosodic tempo of a work of fiction that I’m searching for out there in the world, that I want to find already in existence, but that does not yet actually exist.
-For that reason, it comes to me as a voice that I genuinely have not heard before in all my experience as a reader of fiction — and as a reader of writing by other readers of fiction — and after a time the fact that I am alone in hearing it becomes something I am no longer able to abide.
+The murmur, I think, is the voice or, better, the audible pulse, the stylistic sound signature, the prosodic tempo of a work of fiction that I’m searching for in the world, that I want to find already in existence, but that does not yet actually exist.
+For this reason, it comes to me as a voice that I genuinely have not heard before in all my experiences as a reader of fiction — and as a reader of writing by other readers of fiction — and after a time the fact that I am alone in hearing it becomes something I can no longer abide.

 I mean that in a moral sense.
 In an essay I wrote long ago — I forget exactly where — I tried to describe the sort of writing that exists because an author seems to have reached a point at which its absence from the world becomes intolerable.
 It becomes intolerable in the way that any event of ethical immediacy becomes intolerable.
 Inaction amounts to a passive consent to the continuation of a state of affairs that must be brought to an end.
 In this case, I said, the imperative to write comes from an “irritation of the conscience.”
 Intellectually, of course, it’s clear that there’s no moral weight or urgency to this imperative to write — the world will survive just fine without the work that feels as if it must be written — but the imperative does exert an emotional pull equivalent to that of a moral one.
 When the murmur builds and builds, eventually it saddles me with a conviction that a world that lacks this thing, this thing that wants to exist, is a world that can’t be allowed to go on as it is.